 The Company's shares are listed for trading on the Euronext Amsterdam Stock Exchange (symbol ASM).

 A critical accounting policy is defined as one that is both material to the presentation of ASMI’s Consolidated financial statements and that requires management to make difficult, subjective or complex judgments that could have a material effect on ASMI’s financial condition or results of operations.
-Specifically, these policies have the following attributes: (1) ASMI is required to make assumptions about matters that are highly uncertain at the time of the estimate; and (2) different estimates ASMI could reasonably have used, or changes in the estimate that are reasonably likely to occur, would have a material effect on ASMI’s financial condition or results of operations.
+Specifically, these policies have the following attributes: (1) ASMI is required to make assumptions about matters that are highly uncertain at the time of the estimate; and (2) different estimates ASMI could reasonably have used, or changes in the estimate that are reasonably likely to occur, could have a material effect on ASMI’s financial condition or results of operations.

 Estimates and assumptions about future events and their effects cannot be determined with certainty.
 ASMI bases its estimates on historical experience and on various other assumptions believed to be applicable and reasonable under the circumstances.
-These estimates may change as new events occur, as additional information is obtained and as ASMI’s operating environment changes.
+These estimates may change as new events occur, as additional information is obtained, and as ASMI’s operating environment changes.
 These changes have historically been minor and have been included in the Consolidated financial statements as soon as they became known.
 In addition, management is periodically faced with uncertainties, the outcomes of which are not within its control and will not be known for prolonged periods of time.
-Based on a critical assessment of its accounting policies and the underlying judgments and uncertainties affecting the application of those policies, management believes that ASMI’s consolidated financial statements are fairly stated in accordance with IFRS, and provide a meaningful presentation of ASMI’s financial condition and results of operations.
-An analysis of specific sensitivity to changes of estimates and assumptions is included in the notes to the financial statement.
+Based on a critical assessment of its accounting policies and the underlying judgments and uncertainties affecting the application of those policies, management believes that ASMI’s Consolidated financial statements are fairly stated in accordance with IFRS, and provide a meaningful presentation of ASMI’s financial condition and results of operations.
+An analysis of specific sensitivity to changes of estimates and assumptions is included in the Notes to the financial statement.

 Management believes that the following are critical accounting policies:

 - evaluation of investments in associates for impairment;